 This course uses patient cases in a modified problem-based learning format to introduce students to the basic concepts and fundamental mechanisms of disease.
-Supplementary lectures are provided as indicated.
+Learning in context is provided by clinical case scenarios, and is reinforced by formative quizzes followed by discussion and short lectures as indicated.
 Topics include cell injury, adaptation and death, inflammation, repair, immunology, vascular disease and neoplasia.